openzipkin/zipkin/zipkin-server/README.md

 # zipkin-server
-zipkin-server is a [Spring Boot](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application, packaged as an executable jar.
+zipkin-server is a highly customized [Spring Boot](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application, packaged as an executable jar.
 You need JRE 8+ to start zipkin-server.

 Span storage and collectors are configurable.
 By default, storage is in-memory, the http collector (POST /api/v2/spans endpoint) is enabled,